BCA-Alumni-Portal/Alumni-Portal/README.md

 # AcademiesAlumni
+To install the required node packages, first run `npm install recursive-install` which can also be found at https://www.npmjs.com/package/recursive-install

+Then, run `npm-recursive-install` to install the rest of the node packages in the main directory, the client directory, and the backend directory.

+To start, run `npm start` in the main directory, which will use `concurrently` to run the client and server at the same time.
+See the main directory's package.json for more details.

+# Auth0 Setup
+TO DO

+# MySQL Setup
+Provided under the `mysql_dump` folder are files which contain the statements required for recreating the MySQL database.
+We used MySQL Workbench to export the structure, and it may be easier to import the structure using Workbench as well.
+After the structure has been imported, fill out the SQL credentials in `.example_env`

-# Google Sheets API
+# Google Sheets API Setup
 The Google Sheets API is required in order to sync data between the MySQL database and the source and export Google Sheets.

-In the .example_env file, there are a series of environmental variables that must be filled out to ensure proper functionality.
+In the `.example_env` file, there are a series of environmental variables that must be filled out to ensure proper functionality.

 First, a Google Cloud project must be created, which can be accessed at https://console.cloud.google.com